munjalbharti/Pytorch-inceptionV3-iNaturalist/README.md

 Trained pytorch can be found here https://drive.google.com/file/d/1VHcS2o0aYtr1MkYQP_uRgEGcM9bIcM_E/view

-Note that the classifier (last fully connected layer) is trained on CUB.
-However all other layers are trained on iNaturalist.
+Note that the classifier (last fully connected layer) is trained on CUB (200 classes).
+However the feature extractor (all previous layers) is trained on iNaturalist.

 ## Results on CUB Classification
 |    Pretrained Model            | CUB-200  |